Peter Hujar's Day

 Peter Hujar's Day is a 2025 American biographical drama film written and directed by Ira Sachs.
-Set during the 1970s, the film stars Ben Whishaw as photographer Peter Hujar and Rebecca Hall as writer Linda Rosenkrantz.
+Set in 1974, the film stars Ben Whishaw as photographer Peter Hujar and Rebecca Hall as writer Linda Rosenkrantz.

-The film had its world premiere in the 2025 Sundance Film Festival on January 27.
-It was theatrically released in the United States on November 7 by Janus Films and Sideshow.
+On January 27, 2025, the film had its world premiere at the Sundance Film Festival.
+It was released in U.S. theaters on November 7 by Janus Films.